-Microsoft Teams and Cisco Webex Teams: Building Bridges
+Microsoft Teams and Cisco Webex: Building Bridges

 To serve business needs, enterprises often end up installing custom software or using multiple tools to fulfil requirements.